Logipedia/forecasting-tools/README.md

 Join the [discord](https://discord.gg/Dtq4JNdXnw) for updates and to give feedback (btw feedback is very appreciated, even just a quick 'thank you' or 'I decided not to use the tool for reason X' is helpful to know)

-Note: This project is in beta, AI inaccuracies are expected (with some tools morethan others), and the package api isn't guaranteed to stay consistent (though I will shoot to keep it stable).
+Note: AI inaccuracies are expected (with some tools morethan others), and the package api isn't guaranteed to stay consistent (though I will shoot to keep it stable).

 # Examples